Snakes Spotted in South Brisbane (and what to do if you see one)

 Snake sightings are common and on the increase year by year, with paramedics reporting from September 2016 to February 2017 that they responded to 34 snake bite incidences in the South Brisbane area, up from 20 during the same time the previous year and 21 from the year before that.
 A snake catcher for this area stated that this yearly increase is due to favourable breeding seasons, with success often following on from the previous one.

 Given that 21 of the 25 most poisonous snakes in the world live in Australia, it is important that people are very careful when they do not know what species of snake they are encountering, and also to understand how to be safe during an encounter.

 What you should do if you encounter a snake

-These are a few tips to help you remain calm and deal with the situation in the safest manner:
+These are a few tips from The Snake Ranch to help you remain calm and deal with the situation in the safest manner:

 - Don’t panic.
 Remember that a snake is unlikely to approach you unless provoked or threatened in some way.
 Most of the time, a snake will retreat to a nearby safe haven and on occasion will lie still in the hope that you will go away.
 So try to remain calm and do not cause the snake to feel threatened.

 - Keep your eyes on the snake.
 If you think you may want it identified, if possible ask someone to grab a camera and take a picture from a safe distance.
 Some fast moving species, such as the Eastern brown snake or the Common tree snake will usually head for cover as soon as you leave the area.